AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 #### Database vs SQL Editor Results

 The majority of the time, differences in results can be attributed to update cycles.
-If MBI is in the process of replicating data from your database to your Data Warehouse, you might see different results even when using the same query.
+If[!DNL MBI]is in the process of replicating data from your database to your Data Warehouse, you might see different results even when using the same query.

 Connection issues can also result in discrepancies.
 Navigate to the Connections page (**Manage Data** > **Connections**) to check it out - is there an error for the database integration in question?
 If so, you may need to [reauthenticate the integration](https://support.magento.com/hc/en-us/articles/360016733151-Reauthenticating-integrations) to get things running again.